-According to The Business Journals, some entrepreneurs establish their businesses because they want to be a boss, and they want the command of all of the day-to-day operations of a firm.
+According to The Business Journals, some entrepreneurs establish their businesses because they want to be a boss, and they want control of all of the firm’s day-to-day operations.
 The entrepreneur desires to be the one who makes meaningful business choices, determines the company’s direction, makes decisions on product development and marketing, and is accountable for all aspects of the company’s operation.

 3. Personal finance improvement